Quetico is special

 QueticoHistory

-Quetico is Canadian history
+Quetico is a part of Canadian history

 QueticoLove